scottwallacesh/nt-ics/README.md

 nt-ics
 ======

-Create ICS output for the National Trust "What's On" feed
+Google App Engine app to return ICS output for the National Trust "What's On" feed for the next month.